Chart Color Schemes

 Warnbro is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Warnbro, as per the latest Census evaluation, 95.1% of dwellings were houses, with 4.9% being other types such as semi-detached homes, apartments, and 'other' dwellings.
-In comparison, Perth metro had 90.5% houses and 9.6% other dwellings.
-Home ownership in Warnbro stood at 26.5%, similar to Perth metro's level.
-Mortgaged dwellings made up 46.6%, while rented ones accounted for 26.9%.
-The median monthly mortgage repayment was $1,517, lower than the Perth metro average of $1,733.
-The median weekly rent in Warnbro was $320, compared to Perth metro's $330.
-Nationally, Warnbro's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Dwelling structure in Warnbro, as evaluated at the latest Census conducted on 28 August 2016, comprised 95.1% houses and 4.9% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This is compared to Perth metropolitan area's 90.5% houses and 9.6% other dwellings.
+Home ownership in Warnbro was at 26.5%, similar to Perth metro's figure, with the rest of dwellings either mortgaged (46.6%) or rented (26.9%).
+The median monthly mortgage repayment in the area was $1,517, lower than Perth metro's average of $1,733.
+The median weekly rent figure was recorded at $320, compared to Perth metro's $330.
+Nationally, Warnbro's median monthly mortgage repayments were significantly lower than the Australian average of $1,863, as reported on 25 June 2021.
+Similarly, rents in Warnbro were substantially below the national figure of $375, also reported on 25 June 2021.

 Frequently Asked Questions - Housing